dianadevsit/GiFinIT/README.md

 Pronounced: "Gif-in-It"

 Enter a search term in the form field
-When submitted, you will see a page of animated gifs.
+When submitted, you will see a page of animated car gifs.